Endpoint device USB Lockdown

 Apply device policy labels

-View the policy by selecting the dropdown next to USB Lockdown on the Device Posture tab.
-See: Device posture configuration overview.
+Select the dropdown next to USB Lockdown on the Device Posture tab to view the policy.
+See Device posture configuration overview.

 • Device labels applicable to the policy.